andela-angene/andela-bc-i9-group1/README.md

 3. run: `node app.js` to start the server

-4. on your browser, visite: http://localhost:3889
+4. on your browser, visit: http://localhost:3889